Colon-WQ/Portfolio/README.md

 to Heroku.
 Heroku runs applications via dyno and actually puts the dyno to sleep if the application is inactive for 30 mins to save on the dyno's runtime hours.
 However, this means that once the dyno goes to sleep, it takes a long time to start it again, leading to very slow application loading times.

+3. User peripherals, logged in status and current Portfolio work will be stored in the localStorage to enable re-login and saving of current work after page refreshes or change in browser tabs.

-3. No sensitive data, such as the user's Github account password is stored or passed around.
+4. No sensitive data, such as the user's Github account password is stored or passed around.
 Access token is encrypted using strong algorithm and stored in a session in the database.
 Only the session _id is given to the user in a secure, httpOnly, same-site and signed cookie.

     * Secure ensures that the cookie is only sent to the server via https connection.